Frequently Asked Questions

 Implement a service protection framework, especially for premium services:

-This framework helps enforce ENACOM's requirements for user consent and price transparency.
+This framework helps you enforce ENACOM's requirements for user consent and price transparency, particularly for premium-rate 600 services, and ensures accurate routing through portability verification.

 Special Number Categories